slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Convert text to integers

 Since we saw the limitations with one-hot encoding, a better approach would be to assign each word a unique integer.
-The integer encoding for a specific word remains the same across all documents, so this will help reduce the size of the corpus to unique words only (vocabulary).
+The integer encoding for a specific word remains the same across all documents, so this will help reduce the size of the corpus to unique words only.

 To do this, Keras (neural network library) provides a handy **Tokenizer() API** that can handle multiple documents.
 For a deeper understanding of how to implement this, see this [tutorial](https://machinelearningmastery.com/prepare-text-data-deep-learning-keras).